DevOpsPlayground/Digital-Women-in-Tech---Hands-on-with-Contract-Testing/README.md

 15.Type  ‘ **:q**  ‘ and press Enter to exit the vi editor.
 16.Go back to the parent working directory by typing ‘**cd**’ and press **Enter**.
 17.Type or paste **cd $CLIENT**, press **Enter**.
-18.Let’s run the class WhenComesTheBus.java by typing the command **mvn. exec:java-Dexec.mainClass=se.ff.bsc.WhenComesTheBus**.
+18.Let’s run the class WhenComesTheBus.java by typing the command **mvn.exec:java-Dexec.mainClass=se.ff.bsc.WhenComesTheBus**.
 19.The class should run and give you the result as below:

 ![](Images/WhenComesTheBusResult.png)